CODE-DE-EO-Lab/aicube-overview/README.md

 <p align="center">Architectural overview of VBFusion</p>

 One downside of the introduced VBFusion architecture is the long training time and expensive computing requirements due to the architecture's size and complexity.
-As a result, the architecture is unsuitable for operational applications in the RS domain.
+As a result, although the architecture provides good VQA accuracies, it is unsuitable for operational applications in the RS domain due to the high computational cost.

 ### LIT-4-RSVQA: Lightweight Transformer-Based Visual Question Answering in Remote Sensing